News

 The PEI Humane Society recommends taking a few steps before making any decisions related to cats found in your community.
 If you see a cat you don’t know in your neighborhood, follow these steps to figure out what to do:

 Assume any cat you see likely has a home nearby.
 If you’re concerned about the cat, watch its behaviour and movement.
 Is it injured?
 Watch for a limp or obvious markers like blood.
 Is is walking well?
 Are its eyes clear?
 Are they weepy or crusty?
 Keep in mind that older cats can have a scruffier appearance than younger cats.
 If the cat is healthy, you don’t need to react right away.
-Snap a photo on a smartphone and try posting a picture to local Lost Pet Facebook pages (PEILPN is the most popular) to see if the cat is just visiting your area.
+Snap a photo on a smartphone and try posting a picture to local Lost Pet Facebook pages (PEILPN is a good place to start) to see if the cat is just visiting your area.
 This is also a good way to show an owner that’s looking for their lost pet where they might be.

 If the cat is injured or ill, it should be seen by a veterinarian, call the shelter (902-892-1190) and we will direct you on next steps.
 If this is after-hours, call our 24hr emergency line: 902-892-1191.